+Currently, the Swiss company SoftInway and DLR jointly perform a de-risk study for ESA on the SLMErocket engine representative for the high-thrust staged-combustion type.
 Subcomponent sizing and definition is progressing at Phase A conceptual design level.
-Refinements are focusing on the turbomachinery designed as an integrated power-head and a suitable regeneratively cooled thrust-chamber lay-out.
-An Integrated Power Head (Pre-burner + Turbine + Impeller pump) as it has been used on the SSME is also the preferred design solution for the SLME.
-The reduced length of highpressure hot gas lines should enable significant mass saving and a compact and clean lay-out [19, 20].
+An Integrated Power Head (Pre-burner + Turbine + Impeller pump) as it has been used on the SSME has been the preferred design solution for the SLME [18, 19].
 Both preburners' external walls are actively cooled by their respective predominant fluids.
-The cooling fluid is heated up and subsequently used as pressurization gas for the tanks [19].
-In order to preliminarily understand the combustion and flow interactions, CFD simulations with a very simplified, preliminary 2D geometry of a potential SLME preburner were carried out [20].
-The commercial CFD solver ANSYS CFX was used for the first series of numerical analyses.
+The cooling fluid is heated up to subsequently used as pressurization gas for the tanks [18].